Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 To facilitate the transfer, the ID may request a Death Certificate.

-No income tax implications for the Deceased, provided that 100% of Deceased’s RRSP is transferred to the surviving Spouse or Common-law Partner’s RRSP or registered retirement income fund (RRIF), or an annuity is purchased whereby the surviving Spouse or Common-law Partner is the annuitant, before December 31st of the year following the year of death.
+No income tax implications for the Deceased, provided that 100% of the Deceased’s RRSP is transferred to the surviving spouse or CLP’s RRSP or Registered Retirement Income Fund (RRIF), or an annuity is purchased whereby the surviving spouse or CLP is the annuitant, before December 31 of the year following the year of death.

 RRSP

-Sole, with Designated Beneficiary other than a Spouse or Common-law Partner
+Sole, with a designated Beneficiary other than a Spouse or CLP

 The account transfers outside of the Estate to the DB.